j-thepac/Terraform/README.md

 [Terraform Basics](https://gist.github.com/j-thepac/e837155bee50e3bcce04a64876ba35ac)

+Note :
+- In terraform if Resource code block is commented or removed from the script , the current resource will be deleetd or removed .
+- Use TerraformTest to practise code
+- Change existing main.tf > main.tf.bak and create new main.tf

 You can run each of the terraform scripts either locally (CLI)  or using GithubActions

+### Running Locally
 Pre-Req:
     For running locally, make sure u have installed :
 - Docker